 I tried to drop all of my classes and received a message saying that this cannot be completed.
 What do I do?

 Traditional students must contact Student Affairs to begin the withdrawal process.
-All other students should contact the Enrollment Service Center.
+All other students should contact the Center for Student Success.

 After a period of inactivity, you will be automatically logged out for your security, as screens interface with private academic records.
 If you are timed out, you will receive a message prompting you to log in again.

 Failure messages are specific to issues.
 Most messages will prompt you to take an action or will tell you which office to contact.
-However, if you do not understand a failure message, make a note of it and contact the Enrollment Service Center at (800) 231-2391 extension 7252 or (573) 875-7252.
+However, if you do not understand a failure message, make a note of it and contact the Center for Student Success at (800) 231-2391 extension 7252 or (573) 875-7252.

 I am having trouble.
 Who do I contact?